custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 A Feasibility Study is where your project gets grounded in reality.

-We evaluate your site, your goals, and your budget — and give you a clear picture of what’s realistic before any design dollars are spent.
+We evaluate your site, your goals, and your budget, then give you a clear picture of what’s realistic before any design dollars are spent.
 You’ll know what will work, what needs to change, and exactly how to move forward.

 Most of the expensive surprises in custom home design projects are entirely predictable.
 This step finds them first.